 | Platform fee | $0.30 (1%) | ~$9.30 (31% combined) |

 Not 4.5%.
 Not "plus processing."
 Not "plus trust and safety."
 One percent flat, plus whatever Stripe charges to swipe the card.
-We show you the full breakdown on every payout.
-No mystery math.
+We show the breakdown on every payout.

 Owner's price doesn't work?
-Counter-offer.
-Extra dog?
-Overnight?
-Longer walk?
-Set your base rate, your additional-dog rate, your overnight rate.
+Counter.
+Extra dog, overnight, longer walk?
+Set your base, your additional-dog rate, your overnight rate.
 They accept or negotiate.
-Your business, your pricing.
+Your business.

 Every walk is tracked live.
 Owners see the route.
 You get proof of service.
 If something goes sideways, the map exists.